 Ground School falls towards the end of your stay in Florida by which time you know your way around an aircraft.
 This makes much of the theory a lot clearer and digestible.
 No one can avoid 6 months studying in a classroom for the 14 ATPL exams but what better environment to do it but Merritt Island and the amazing Florida.
 When you need to unwind what better place?

 Finally in Phase One 2FLY provide a real treat.
 Usually, a Jet Orientation Course (JOC) is conducted at the end of training along with the Multi-Crew Co-operation (MCC).
 JOC is where you learn how to handle a jet aircraft – the practical aspects – for up to now you have only been used to the slow speeds of light aircraft which do not even have retractable undercarriage.
 Most JOCs are conducted in simulators, in fact, the first part of this JOC is conducted in our new 737 NG simulator at Merritt Island.
-However, the icing on the cake is that Pro-Pilot cadets get to fly one hour in one of 2FLY’s three Cessna Citation jet aircraft.
+However, the icing on the cake is that Pro-Pilot cadets get to fly in one of 2FLY’s three Cessna Citation jet aircraft.
 You will be doing take offs and landings, high level flight and experiencing flying a real jet – something no other course can offer.

 Once you have completed Phase One you will take a flight from Orlando to Malaga, Spain where you will commence PHASE TWO at amazing brand new facilities at Axarquia Airport (Velez) near Malaga.